Fresh Start

 Being a crocheter means, if you have yarn and a hook you can pretty much work anywhere.
 It sounds great but it isn’t always such a good thing.
 That means I have projects, or parts of projects, or patterns for projects all over the place.
 My long suffering husband, the resident Monica-neat-freak of our little tribe, is very tolerant of my more ‘creative’ nature.
 But there are times when I stretch his patience a little too thin.
 By New Year, we had reached crisis point.

 After a hectic Christmas period there was too much yarn hanging around.
 It was in various bags in various rooms in various states of disarray.
 Some of the yarn was leftovers from completed projects.
 Some were from being too busy (or preoccupied) to put them away.
-The time had come to get my butt in gear and put everything where it should have been all along.
+I needed to get my butt in gear and put everything where it should have been all along.

 The Room of Requirement